-The Bank offers primary, secondary, and seasonal credit to eligible borrowers, and each program has its own interest rate.
+The Bank offers primary, secondary, and seasonal loans to eligible borrowers, and each program has its own interest rate.
 Interest is accrued using the applicable interest rate established at least every 14 days by the Bank's board of directors, subject to review and determination by the Board of Governors.
-Primary and secondary credit are extended on a short-term basis, typically overnight, whereas seasonal credit may be extended for a period of up to nine months.
+Primary and secondary loans are extended on a short-term basis, typically overnight, whereas seasonal loans may be extended for a period of up to nine months.

-Primary, secondary, and seasonal credit lending is collateralized to the satisfaction of the Bank to reduce credit risk.
-Assets eligible to collateralize these loans include consumer, business, and real estate loans; Treasury securities; GSE debt securities; foreign sovereign debt; municipal, corporate, and state and local government obligations; asset-backed securities (ABS); corporate bonds; commercial paper; and bank-issued assets, such as certificates of deposit, bank notes, and deposit notes.
+Primary, secondary, and seasonal loans are collateralized to the satisfaction of the Bank to reduce credit risk.
+Assets eligible to collateralize these loans include consumer, business, and real estate loans; Treasury securities; GSE debt securities; foreign sovereign debt; municipal, corporate, and state and local government obligations; asset-backed securities; corporate bonds; commercial paper; and bank-issued assets, such as certificates of deposit, bank notes, and deposit notes.
 Collateral is assigned a lending value that is deemed appropriate by the Bank, which is typically fair value reduced by a margin.
+Loans to depository institutions are monitored daily to ensure that borrowers continue to meet eligibility requirements for these programs.
+The financial condition of borrowers is monitored by the Bank, and, if a borrower no longer qualifies for these programs, the Bank will generally request full repayment of the outstanding loan or, for primary or seasonal loans, may convert the loan to a secondary credit loan.
+Collateral levels are reviewed daily against outstanding obligations and borrowers that no longer have sufficient collateral to support outstanding loans are required to provide additional collateral or to make partial or full repayment.